crichez/FowlerNollVo/CONTRIBUTING.md

 any information.

 When submitting issues, it's important to remember that this project is an *inplementation* of FNV-1.
-This means changes to the hash function itself are out of scope, and running
+This means changes to the hash function itself are out of scope.

 ## Running the Test Suite